idleberg/bun-storage/README.md

 Usage: `new Storage(filePath: string | ':memory:', options?: StorageClassOptions)`

-This class is used internally by the above factory functions.
+This class is used internally by `createStorage`.
 It allows you more control over the EventEmitter, e.g. you could re-use an existing one from your application code.

 **Example:**